abhx7/Economics-and-Finance/ZerodhaVarsity.md

 ## Doubts

 How profitable is short selling?
 MIS Orders?
+CO orders? need to understand the intricacies